Darrel Williams Player Prop Bets for NFL Week 18 - Kansas City vs. Denver - NewsBreak

 Discover player props odds, plays, and insights for Darrel Williams in his Week 18 contest with the Kansas City Chiefs against the Denver Broncos.

-There will be player prop betting options available for Darrel Williams ahead of Saturday's NFL action at 4:30 PM ET live on ESPN.
-Williams and the Kansas City Chiefs (11-5) ready for an AFC West matchup in Week 18 against the Denver Broncos (7-9) at Empower Field at Mile High in Denver, Colorado.
+Darrel Williams has player prop betting options available from sportsbooks before his next NFL game on Saturday at 4:30 PM ET airing on ESPN.
+Williams' Kansas City Chiefs (11-5) and the Denver Broncos (7-9) meet in a Week 18 matchup between AFC West foes at Empower Field at Mile High.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .